-Judge Limbaugh was appointed by Governor John Ashcroft to the Supreme Court in August 1992.
-He was retained at the November 8, 1994 general election for a term expiring December 31, 2006.
+Governor Carnahan appointed Judge White to the Missouri Supreme Court in October 1995.
+He was retained in the November 5, 1996 election.
+His term expires December 31, 2008.

 Duane Benton

 Judge of the Supreme Court

 DUANE BENTON was born September 8, 1950, in Springfield and grew up in Mountain View, Willow Springs and Cape Girardeau.